yubobo/cdap/docs/developer-guide/source/advanced.rst

 DataSet System
 ==============
 **DataSets** are your interface to the data.
 Instead of having to manipulate data with low-level APIs, DataSets provide higher level abstractions and generic, reusable Java implementations of common data patterns.

 A DataSet represents both the API and the actual data itself; it is a named collection of data with associated metadata, and it is manipulated through a DataSet class.

 Types of DataSets
 -----------------
-A DataSet is a Java class that extends the abstract DataSet class with its own, custom methods.
+A DataSet abstraction is defined with Java class that implements DatasetDefinition interface.
 The implementation of a DataSet typically relies on one or more underlying (embedded) DataSets.
 For example, the ``IndexedTable`` DataSet can be implemented by two underlying Table DataSets – one holding the data and one holding the index.

 We distinguish three categories of DataSets: *core*, *system*, and *custom* DataSets:

 - The **core** DataSet of the Reactor is a Table.
-Its implementation is hidden from developers and it may use private DataSet interfaces that are not available to you.
+Its implementation may use internal Continuuity classes hidden from developers.

 - A **system** DataSet is bundled with the Reactor and is built around one or more underlying core or system DataSets to implement a specific data pattern.

 - A **custom** DataSet is implemented by you and can have arbitrary code and methods.
   It is typically built around one or more Tables (or other DataSets) to implement a specific data pattern.
-A custom DataSet can only manipulate data through its underlying DataSets.

 .. - A **system** DataSet is bundled with the Reactor but implemented
 .. in the same way as a custom DataSet, relying on one or more underlying core or system DataSets.

-Each DataSet instance has exactly one DataSet class to manipulate it—think of the class as the type or the interface of the DataSet.
+Each DataSet instance is associated with exactly one DataSet implementation to manipulate it—think of the class as the type or the interface of the DataSet.
 Every instance of a DataSet has a unique name (unique within the account that it belongs to) and metadata that defines its behavior.
 For example, every ``IndexedTable`` has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each instance.

-Every Application must declare all DataSets that it uses in its application specification.
-The specification of the DataSet must include its name and all of its metadata, including the specifications of its underlying DataSets.
-This creates the DataSet—if it does not exist yet—and stores its metadata at the time of deployment of the application.
-Application code (a Flow or Procedure) can then use a DataSet by giving only its name and type—the runtime system uses the stored metadata to create an instance of the DataSet class with all required metadata.

 Core DataSets
 -------------